doyousketch2/eAWB/README.md

 So you may have better results with some pix than others.

 It might not cure images that have color bleeding in from another light source.
-Can't promise any miricles with this plugin, but it may help.
+Can't promise any miracles with this plugin, but it may help.

 I've had good results with the test images I've thrown at it.
-YMMV, but lemme know if you like it.
-You can find me on Twitter @Doyousketch2.
+YMMV, but lemme know if you like it; find me on Twitter @Doyousketch2.

 It's possible to crank it all the way up to 50 if you like,
 which will boost the contrast, but discard pixels